A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Low-barrier shelter: see Minimal-barrier shelter.

 Low income: Household earnings in relation to housing.
-BC Housing uses different ways to describe low income, depending on the program or service it relates to.
+BC Housing uses different ways to de scribe low income, depending on the program or service it relates to.

 Lower Mainland: An urban region concentrated in southwest British Columbia.